-Keep an eye on your dog for any unusual behaviour which may be a sign that your pet is not feeling well.
+Keep an eye on your dog for any unusual behavior which may be a sign that your pet is not feeling well.

 My Final Thoughts on The Lancashire Heeler

-The Lancashire Heeler is a spunky, intelligent and energetic breed which is better suited for older children or active families and adults.
+The Lancashire Heeler is a spunky, intelligent and energetic breed that is better suited for older children or active families and adults.